kiransuren/hackcompiler/README.md

-# hackcompiler
+# nand2tetris
-Compiles Hack Assembly Code to Hack Binary Code (from Nand2Tetris Project 6)
+Project files from the nand2tetris course on Coursera